OfficeDev/Outlook-Add-in-JavaScript-UseIdentityToken/README.md

 <a name="codedescription"></a>
 ##Description of the code
 This sample shows how to use a client token from the Exchange server to provide authentication for users of your mail add-in.
 The Exchange server issues a token that is unique to the mailbox
 	on the server.
-You can use this token to associate a mailbox with services that you provide to a mail sdd-in.
+You can use this token to associate a mailbox with services that you provide to a mail add-in.

 The sample is divided in two parts:
 - A mail add-in for Outlook that runs in your email client.
 It requests an identity token from the Exchange server and sends this token to the web service.